mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 ----

 I could use help with all of this, either as open source work (links below) or for money.
-Continuum has grant funding and ample interesting problems.
+Continuum has funding for employees and ample interesting problems.

 **Links:**